creativenull/website/blog/posts/1-projects.md

 As an addition to who I am, I will be also posting my projects that I've done during my academic years.
 Especially those that were highlights of my years in college.
 There were a lot of projects that I've done, but there were few that I completed or am proud of.
 Below are my list of projects along with their links for more information, which is also posted to my Github account.

 ## University of the Southern Caribbean*
-Actually, I was pursuing my computer science degree at USC - Trinidad and Tobago, before I transferred to Andrews.

 ### 0. Computer Science Projects
 #### Technologies
 + C++